kjemist/2024-04-22-UiB-SWC/index.md

 # online workshop) are available at
 # https://carpentries.github.io/workshop-template/customization/index.html
 venue: "Centre for Digital Life Norway, ELIXIR-Norway, NRIS and the University of Bergen Library Digital Lab"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
-address: "121,Floor 1, Haakon Sheteligs plass 7, Bergen <a href="https://link.mazemap.com/LXrHvr7p">Mazemap-link</a> "      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
+address: "121,Floor 1, Haakon Sheteligs plass 7, Bergen, https://link.mazemap.com/LXrHvr7p "      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
 country: "no"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the workshop
 latitude: "60.387795"        # decimal latitude of workshop venue (use https://www.latlong.net/)